tymyrddin/red-api/source/docs/notes/challenges.md

 # Challenges

+By relying on APIs, developers can design modular applications that leverage the expertise of other applications.
+They no longer need to create their own custom software to implement maps, payment processors, machine-learning algorithms, or authentication processes.
+As a result, popular!
+Many modern web applications have been quick to adopt APIs.

+- APIs have exploded applications’ attack surfaces.
+- They are often poorly defended providing a direct route to their data.
+- Many APIs lack the security controls that other attack vectors have in place.

+## Complexity

 A few common rules of API testing:

 * An API should provide expected output for a given input